-We started Wild Hazel because we care a lot about helping people find true balance in health and beauty, but we care just as much about the planet and want to do our part in keeping it clean and its inhabitants safe.
-WE PROMISE TO GO ABOVE AND BEYOND WITH EVERY DECISION WE MAKE TO STAY PROGRESSIVE WHEN IT COMES TO STAYING PLASTIC-FREE AND CRUELTY-FREE.
+We started Wild Hazel because we truly care about helping people find balance in health and beauty, but we care just as much about the planet and want to do our part in keeping it clean and it's inhabitants safe.
+WE PROMISE TO GO ABOVE AND BEYOND WITH EVERY DECISION WE MAKE TO STAY PROGRESSIVE WHEN IT COMES TO PROVIDING AN EARTH-LOVING AND SUSTAINABLE PRODUCT.

 Pure & Simple

-We do our absolute best to source Certified Organic, EcoCert Certified, Fair Trade, & Responsibly Wild Crafted ingredients whenever possible.
-We steer clear of artificial fragrances, dyes, propylene glycol, phthalates, sulfates, parabens, mineral oils, and other toxic or unnecessary fillers.
-OUR PRODUCTS WILL ALWAYS BE NON-TOXIC, HIGHLY STABLE, AND CRUELTY-FREE FROM THEIR ORIGIN TO YOU.
+We do our absolute best to buy local, source Certified Organic, EcoCert Certified, Fair Trade, and Responsibly Wildcrated ingredients whenever possible.
+We steer clear of artificial fragrances, dyes, propylene glycol, phthalates, parabens, sulfates, and other toxic or unnecessary fillers.
+OUR PRODUCTS WILL ALWAYS BE NON-TOXIC, HIGHLY STABLE, AND CRUELTY-FREE, FROM THEIR ORIGIN TO YOU.

-ALL OF OUR PACKAGING & SHIPPING MATERIALS ARE PLASTIC FREE & ECO-FRIENDLY.
+ALL OF OUR PACKAGING AND SHIPPING MATERIALS ARE PLASTIC-FREE AND ECO-FRIENDLY NO MATTER WHAT.
 In addition, we do our best to source locally to cut out the shipping process and support small businesses in our community.
-When we do order materials online we request plastic free packaging or the smallest amount possible.
 We're always on the lookout for better packaging solutions for our products and forward-thinking vendors who care about the environment as much as we do.

 If you don't have access to a city compost service here are some ideas and resources for what to do with our compostable materials.

-Local farms/farmers - Search "local farms" or "small farms" on the internet and give them a call or send an email to find out if they take cardboard, cork, labels, string, and twine.
+Search "local farms" or "small farms" on the internet and give them a call or send an email to find out if they take cork, string, and twine.
 Unlike food scraps, they won't feed these items to the animals, but they might have a composting pile for other waste materials.
-If they don't take these items, ask if they have any suggestions.
+If they say they don't take these items, ask if they know who does.

 We're always open to ideas about how we